-- 1. Do we want to tighten the implementation-defined behavior of applying non-comparison non-dereference operation to invalid and provisional pointers so that value representations are generated as if the pointers were valid, for example, as discussed in the "Consequences for pointer zap" section of P2434R1? - 2.
-Do we want to tighten the implementation-defined behavior of applying non-comparison non-dereference operation to invalid and provisional pointers so that if the initial pointers contained prospective values, then the resulting pointers will also contain prospective values?
+1. Do we want to tighten the implementation-defined behavior of applying non-comparison non-arithmetic non-dereference operations (specifically including load and store) to invalid and provisional pointers so that these operations are defined even if the pointers are invalid, for example, as discussed in the "Consequences for pointer zap" section of P2434R4?